 Stress is more so especially now that almost all of the schools are conducting online classes instead of a face-to-face class discussion—and that’s something new for almost all of us and something new is always overwhelming at first.

-All of us have our own ways on how to cope up with stress in school, and it’s very important to keep our stress level at bay to keep our mind and body healthy for us to function at our best.
+All of us have our own ways on how to cope up with stress in school, and it’s very important for us to manage it in order to keep our mind and body healthy for us to function at our best.

 <<Did you know that holding a toy can let go of negative vibes?
 We found 19 of the most popular toys to help reduce anxiety levels among students and teachers, too!